 - Write down the questions the professor asks.
 Your classmates’ answers may or may not be helpful, and you may not see any answer yourself at first, but you can come back to these questions later when you review.
 Often in law school there is no simple answer and it’s the questions that really matter.
 If your professor poses a hypothetical, write it down: this may become a test question later on.

 - Come to class with some of your notes already in place.
 Brief your cases: they provide the skeleton for your class notes.
 Leave space so you can annotate your briefs as the professor elucidates them.

 - Review your notes, at least once a week, daily if possible.
 Often what seemed confusing during class will become clear by the end of the day or the week.
 Highlight key definitions and rules in your notes.
 Try writing a short summary of the major points made in the class.
-Mark what is confusing in the notes, then follow up with the professor, your learning assistants, and your study partners to clarify things.
+Mark what is confusing in the notes, then follow up with the professor, your academic success fellows, and your study partners to clarify things.
 Don’t wait until the end of the semester!